FOR MENTAL HEALTH PROFESSIONALS

 During twenty years of practicing psychology, I gradually became aware that CEN, a tremendously powerful childhood factor, is being overlooked.
 Why?
 Because CEN hides.
 It dwells in the sins of parental omission, rather than commission.
 It’s the white space in the clinical picture, rather than the picture itself.
 It’s what was not said or observed or remembered from our patients’ childhoods, rather than what was.

-**Special Note to Licensed and Certified Therapists Around the World: If you have read Running on Empty or have taken my Fuel Up for Life online CEN program and would like to receive referrals from me to treat folks who are looking for a CEN specialist, please email me at email@example.com.
+**SPECIAL NOTE TO LICENSED THERAPISTS: If you have read Running on Empty or have taken my Fuel Up for Life online CEN program and would like to receive referrals from me to treat folks who are looking for a CEN specialist, please fill out the quick google form linked here:

 We therapists know that emotion is important, and that if it is not handled well by our clients’ parents in childhood, there will be clear and direct results years later, when our clients are adults.
 When we screen and evaluate our patients, we ask them about everything that they can see, hear, touch and remember about their childhoods: major events, including emotional, physical, verbal abuse, or any type of trauma, for example.
 We look for all of these types of memories, as we know that any of these experiences, in even subtle forms in childhood, can play out over a lifetime.
 We also know about emotional neglect and parental failures.
 But these are so invisible and unmemorable that it’s difficult to grab onto and difficult to talk about.
 How do we help our clients become aware of the full impact of what didn’t happen for them?